contagon/handbook/handbook/12-primary.md

 | 9 | Valiant 9 |
 | 10 | Valiant 10 |

 Children generally advance from Primary into Young Women or the deacons quorum in January of the year they turn 12.
 They may receive a [certificate of advancement](https://lcr.churchofjesuschrist.org/records/certificates/primary-advancement).
-These certificates may be generated in the Leader and Clerk Resources system.
+These certificates may be generated in Leader and Clerk Resources.

 In some circumstances, an 11-year-old may not be ready to leave Primary.
-The bishop, parents, and child counsel together about timing.
+The bishop, parents, and child counsel together about the timing.

 Children may not complete Primary before January of the year they turn 12.
 Nor may young men be ordained deacons before that time.

+### 12.1.4 Singing Time

+Singing time helps children feel Heavenly Father’s love and learn about His plan of happiness.
+As children sing about gospel principles, the Holy Ghost testifies of their truthfulness.
+The words and music will stay in the children’s minds and hearts throughout their lives.

+For more information, see “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](https://www.churchofjesuschrist.org/study/manual/instructions-for-singing-time-and-the-childrens-sacrament-meeting-presentation/instructions-for-singing-time?lang=eng),” [12.2.1.2](12-primary.md#12212-gospel-learning), and [12.3.4](12-primary.md#1234-music-leader-and-pianist).

+### 12.1.5 Nursery

+Nursery helps children 18 months to 3 years feel Heavenly Father’s love and learn about His plan of happiness.

+At least two people should be called for each nursery class.
+If the nursery leaders are not husband and wife, they should be of the same gender.
+The nursery leaders ensure the safety and well-being of the children.

+Nursery lasts the entire time scheduled for Primary.
+For more information, see [12.1.3](12-primary.md#1213-aoclasses) and [12.3.5](12-primary.md#1235-teachers-and-nursery-leaders).

 ## 12.2 Participating in the Work of Salvation and Exaltation